IkshitaMishra/MeToo-DataAnalysis/README.md

 # #MeToo Analysis

  #MeToo spread as a hashtag used on social media in an
  attempt to showcase the widespread prevalence of sexual assault and harassment, majorly in the workplace.
- Used tweets from Twitter Dataset for analyzing meToo movements.
+Used #MeToo tweets from Twitter  Dataset for analyzing sentiments of MeToo movements and major topics involed.
+Also clustered tweets on common interest.

  Analysis Includes: